Project Development for Knowledge Transfer 2021

 - Academic Writing and Research Project Development

-The training is targeting advanced students on Master or PhD level of all disciplines from developing countries.
+The Project Development for Knowledge Transfer training is targeting advanced students on master's or PhD level of all disciplines from developing countries.
 The programme is especially of interest to those who have an interest in setting up their own business or implementing their own ideas as development projects.

 The key criteria are:

-- Applicants are current scholarship holders of the DAAD’s In-Country/In-Region Programme, as of 1 January 2020 (if your scholarship expires before or starts after that date, participation is not possible).
+- Applicants are active scholarship holders of the DAAD's In-Country/In-Region Programme as of 1st January 2021 (if your scholarship expires before or starts after that date, participation is not possible).

 - The provision of international experience will be considered an asset.

-Please mind that participation is possible only once: If you have joined one of the In-Country / In-Region programme’s summer schools in the last years, it will not be possible to participate again in 2020.
+Please mind that participation is possible only once: if you have joined one of the In-Country/In-Region programme's summer schools in the last years, it will not be possible to participate again in 2021.
+You may submit an application for up to two DAAD summer schools in 2021.
+However, participation will only be possible in one of them.

 The programme aims to achieve a fair gender balance amongst the participants.
-Further, it is foreseen that the group represents a balance of Master students and PhD candidates.
+Further, it is foreseen that the group represents a balance of master's students and PhD candidates.

 People with disability are explicitly encouraged to apply!
 Should you have questions or concerns, please do not hesitate to contact the coordinators at the university or the team at the DAAD.